Treason Act 1540

-The Treason Act 1540 (32 Hen.8 c.25) was an Act of the Parliament of England.
-Its short title was "An Act declaring the Dissolution of the King's pretensed Marriage with the Lady Anne of Cleves."
+The Treason Act 1540 (32 Hen.
+8. c.
+25) was an act of the Parliament of England.
+Its long title was "An Act declaring the Dissolution of the King's pretensed Marriage with the Lady Anne of Cleves."

-The Act confirmed that the marriage between King Henry VIII and Anne of Cleves was annulled.
+The act confirmed that the marriage between King Henry VIII and Anne of Cleves was annulled.
 They had married on 6 January 1540, but Henry had had the marriage annulled on 9 July of the same year.
-The Act also made it high treason for anyone "by word or deed, to accept, take, judge, or believe the said marriage to be good, or to procure or do any thing to the repeal of this act."
+The act also made it high treason for anyone "by word or deed, to accept, take, judge, or believe the said marriage to be good, or to procure or do any thing to the repeal of this act."

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).